Sales can suck.

 If you don’t send proposals/invoices/bills

-If you don’t do whatever it takes to move a potential customer along your sales process and get their money in your bank account, your sales will drop off (unless you have a super successful company already and/or tons of inbound traffic).
+If you don’t do whatever it takes to move potential customers along your sales process and get their money in your bank account, your sales will drop off (unless you have a super successful business already and/or tons of inbound traffic).

 What am I trying to say here?

-Shift your mindset for your sales processes and realize there are no shortcuts (other than hiring someone to do it for you, which isn’t a bad idea if you can afford it and they’re good at it).
+Shift your mindset for your sales processes and realize there are no shortcuts (other than to hire employees to do it for you, which isn’t a bad idea if you can afford it and they’re good at it).

 If you want even more solopreneur marketing and sales help, sign up to my free email list below and I’ll send a free 3-step guide to you right away!